 Feel free to use a tea strainer if you prefer!

-For a stronger flavored tea, boil the prepared needles in a pot of water for a few minutes, and strain them out as you pour into your favorite mug.
+For a stronger flavored pine tea, boil the prepared needles in a pot of water for a few minutes, and strain them out as you pour them into your favorite mug.

-This method makes a lovely strong tea, but it does diminish the vitamin C content some.
+This method makes a tasty strong tea, but it does diminish the vitamin C content some.

 In either method, you can add a cinnamon stick for some extra warmth of flavor or a dollop of pine needle infused honey for added sweetness.